shubhamashish33/quick-note/README.md

 5. **Extension Added:**

 You should see the "Quick Notes" extension icon added to your Chrome toolbar.

+6. **Pin in to Toolbar**
+Just pin in to your toolbar by going into chrome extension settings

 ## How to Use